How to Calculate Framing Lumber: A Step-by-Step Guide

 Automating the Calculation

-You can perform these calculations manually, or you can use a tool that has these code requirements built into its algorithm.
+You can perform these calculations manually, or you can use a calculator that has these code requirements built into its algorithm.

 We designed the Definitive Calc Lumber & Decking Calculator to respect the "lingo" and logic of the job site.